tangshuang/nautil/README.md

 }
 ```

 In the example code, we use `depo.get` to get `some` from depository.
-When some does not exist in depository, it will return undefined, so we use `Prepare` component to provide a loading effect.
+When some does not exist in depository, it will return `undefined`, so we use `Prepare` component to provide a loading effect.
 And because we have subscirbe to `depo` and update when it change, after the data of `some` come back from backend api, `render` will be run again, and this time `some` has value.

-Maybe, at first you do not approbate `depo.get`, why don't I send an ajax? why don't I need to create an asynchronous task?
+Maybe, at first, you do not approbate `depo.get`, why don't I send an ajax? why don't I need to create an asynchronous task?
 Finally, you will find it is interesting and genius with observer pattern.

 ### Internationalization